 II Kings 12:10

 Jehoiadah the priest took a chest, bored a hole in its lid, and set it beside the altar, on the right side as one enters the Lord’s house.
-The priests who guarded the door put in it all the money brought to the Lord’s house.
+The priests who guarded the door put there all the money that was brought to the Lord’s house.

 וַיִּקַּ֞ח יְהוֹיָדָ֤ע הַכֹּהֵן֙ אֲר֣וֹן אֶחָ֔ד וַיִּקֹּ֥ב חֹ֖ר בְּדַלְתּ֑וֹ וַיִּתֵּ֣ן אֹתוֹ֩ אֵ֨צֶל הַמִּזְבֵּ֜חַ בימין [מִיָּמִ֗ין] בְּבֽוֹא־אִישׁ֙ בֵּ֣ית ה' וְנָֽתְנוּ־שָׁ֤מָּה הַכֹּֽהֲנִים֙ שֹׁמְרֵ֣י הַסַּ֔ף אֶת־כָּל־הַכֶּ֖סֶף הַמּוּבָ֥א בֵית־ה'׃

 Verses 12:12-17: The priests and Jehoash’s “accountant” track this money and use it to pay for supplies and workers needed for Temple repairs, although it does not suffice for the Temple’s vessels.

 II Kings 12:12

 They gave the money that was counted into the hands to those who did the work that had the oversight of the Lord’s house.
 They disbursed it to the carpenters and builders who worked upon the Lord’s house.